f-heeger/two_marker_metabarcoding/README.md

 * [RFAM](http://rfam.xfam.org/) family RF00002 (5.8S rRNA)

 ## Installation
-Make sure that you installed all the prerequisites listed above.

 ### Preparing your working directory

 You can directly download the files into your working directory or clone the repository with git.
-Your working folder should contain three files beside this readme:
+Your working folder should contain the files beside this readme:

    * `perpDatabases.snakemake.py`
    * `metabarcoding.snakemake.py`
+   * `final.snakemake.py`
+   * `its.snakemake.py`
+   * `r58S.snakemake.py`
+   * `readProcessing.snakemake.py`
    * `config.json`

 ### Setting up your configuration file

 The config file is in json format and is a list of keys (or names) and values separated by a ":".

-The configuration file gives the paths to all necessary resources (software and data) as well as some information about your run and additional configuration.
+The configuration file gives the paths to all necessary data as well as some information about your run and additional configuration.
 You need to change the information about your run, the software paths and your e-mail address (for querrying the NCBI database).

-#### Software paths:

-For each software that is used during pipeline execution there is an entry that should contain the absolute path to the softwares binary or the command the software can be executed with.
-There are two exceptions to this.
-For Lambda the entry should be the path to the folder containing the lambda binary as well as the lambda-indexer binary.
-For Trimmomatic the path should be given for the Trimmomatic `.jar` file.

 #### Information about your run: